-Results of the 2016 Advisory Vote on Compensation of Executive Officers
+Results of the 2018 Advisory Vote on Compensation of Executive Officers

-At the Company's annual meeting of shareholders held on April 13, 2016, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal 2015 executive officers' compensation programs (commonly referred to as "say on pay" proposal).
-A substantial majority (93.92%) of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
-The Nomination and Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in 2016.
-The Nomination and Compensation Committee will continue working to ensure that the design of the Bank's executive officers' compensation program is focused on long-term shareholder value creation and emphasizes pay for performance.
+At the Company's annual meeting of shareholders held on April 11, 2018, our shareholders were asked to approve, on an advisory basis, the Bank's fiscal year 2017 executive officers' compensation programs (commonly referred to as the "say on pay" proposal).
+A substantial majority (93.16%) of the votes cast on the say-on-pay proposal at that meeting were voted in favor of the proposal.
+The Compensation Committee believes that these results affirm our shareholders' support for the Bank's approach to executive compensation, and therefore did not change its approach in the fiscal year 2018.
+The Compensation Committee will continue working to ensure that the design of the Bank's executive officers' compensation program is focused on long-term shareholder value creation and emphasizes pay for performance.